openxc/vi-firmware/docs/advanced/lowlevel.rst

 ``raw_can_mode`` attribute to the bus, set to ``unfiltered``.
 When using the raw CAN configuration, there's no need to configure any messages or signals.

-You may use both translated and raw output simultaneously - the 2 message types will be interleaved on the output interfaces, so you'll need to check for the right fields before reading the output.
+You may use both simple vehicle messages and CAN message output simultaneously - the 2 message types will be interleaved on the output interfaces, so you'll need to check for the right fields before reading the output.

 If you're only interested in a few CAN messages, you can send a filtered set of raw messages.
 Change the ``raw_can_mode`` to ``filtered`` and add the messages